 You probably know Patagonian Toothfish as Chilean Sea Bass, which is really just a more palatable name for it.
-So actually, there are a lot of Patagonian Toothfish recipes out there, only they’re likely called something different.
+So actually, there are a lot of Patagonian Toothfish recipes out there, only they likely have Chilean Sea Bass in their titles.

 Buying Sustainable Fish: Is it okay to eat Patagonian Toothfish (Chilean Sea Bass)?